Just a bump, in case anyone is still getting alerts - I'm now at http://TheSilkenTouch.blogspot.com.

 Silk is loving, caring and loves children dearly

-Silk is
+Silk is very proud

-very well qualified
+Silk is very well qualified

-committed to the core values
+Silk is committed to the core values

 Silk is not only a Firefighter, but a very knowledgeable medic